rmkubik/rk-ssg/example/blog/post2.md

 tags: test
 ---

 ## What's up everybody?
-2

-This is some new content to be hot reloaded.
+I'm hot reloading now!

 This is a cool markdown post.
 2